 Introduction

 The AIDS epidemic, one of the most significant public-health events of the late twentieth century, continues into the twenty-first.
-The statistics are horrifying — according to UNAIDS, in 2015, there were 36.7 million people living with HIV; since the start of the epidemic around 78 million have become infected with HIV — and the financial and social costs are staggering.
+The statistics are horrifying – according to UNAIDS, in 2015, 36.7 million people were living with HIV; since the start of the epidemic, around 88 million have been infected with HIV – and the financial and social costs are staggering.

 San Francisco was particularly hard hit by AIDS, and community-based organizations (CBOs) began to develop here early on to care for the sick and the dying.
 Beginning in the mid-1980s, San Francisco witnessed the development of a highly effective collaborative network of city and state agencies, hospitals, health care providers, and CBOs.
 The longstanding partnership between UCSF and SFGH was integral to the success of this effort.
 Through a goal of putting patients first, clinicians and nurses at Ward 86 at SFGH helped establish the “San Francisco model” of compassionate AIDS care that has become accepted as the worldwide standard.